Reşat Nuri Güntekin

 Reşat Nuri Güntekin (/tr/) (25 November 1889 – 7 December 1956) was a Turkish novelist, storywriter, and playwright.
-His best known novel, Çalıkuşu ("The Wren", 1922) is about the destiny of a young Turkish female teacher in Anatolia.
+His best known novel, Çalıkuşu ("The Wren", 1922), is about the destiny of a young Turkish female teacher in Anatolia.
 This work is translated into Persian by Seyyed Borhan Ghandili.
 His other significant novels include Dudaktan Kalbe ("From the Lips to the Heart", 1925), and Yaprak Dökümü ("The Fall of Leaves", 1930).
 Many of his novels have been adapted to cinema and television.
-Because he visited Anatolia with his duty as an inspector, he knew Anatolian people closely.
-In his works he dealt with life and social problems in Anatolia; reflects people in the human-environment relationship.
+Because he visited Anatolia during his duty as an inspector, he knew Anatolian people closely.
+In his works he dealt with the life and social problems in Anatolia, focusing on the human-environment relationship.